Who We Are

 President

 Dr. Shawn Llewellyn graduated with honours in Animal Sciences from Dalhousie University’s Faculty of Agriculture in 2004 receiving the Governor General’s Academic Award.
-In 2008, he obtained his Doctor of Veterinary Medicine degree from the Atlantic Veterinary College at the University of Prince Edward Island and was awarded the Christopher Award in Animal Welfare.
-Shawn has been a practicing veterinarian with Scottsdale Veterinary Hospital ever since graduation and is currently enrolled in the 12 month intensive Veterinary Dental Practitioners program through the International Veterinary Dentistry Institute where he gets direct support from a team of veterinary dental specialists.
-Dr. Llewellyn’s clinical interests include canine and feline dentistry, feline medicine, community medicine, and preventative health.
-Through his work with Paws for Hope on improving access to veterinary care through community based support for those experiencing homelessness and low-incomes, Shawn was awarded the Canadian Veterinary Medical Association’s Humane Award.
-Dr. Llewellyn is also a current member of the Investigation Committee of the College of Veterinarians of British Columbia (CVBC) and has served on the Animal Welfare Committees for both the CVBC and the Society of British Columbia Veterinarians.
+In 2008, he obtained his Doctor of Veterinary Medicine degree from the Atlantic Veterinary College at the University of Prince Edward Island and was awarded with the Christopher Award in Animal Welfare.
+He has been a practicing veterinarian with Scottsdale Veterinary Hospital ever since.
+Dr. Llewellyn’s clinical interests include canine and feline dentistry, feline medicine, community medicine and preventative health.
+Shawn has spent numerous continuing education hours on veterinary dental procedures including courses through the International Veterinary Dentistry Institute.
+Shawn was awarded the Canadian Veterinary Medical Association’s Humane Award for his work on the development of Paws for Hope’s programs that provide direct community based support to people and their pets.
+Dr. Llewellyn is also a current member of the Investigation Committee for the College of Veterinarians of British Columbia (CVBC) and has served on the Animal Welfare Committees for both the CVBC and the Society of British Columbia Veterinarians.
 Born and raised in Nova Scotia’s Annapolis Valley, Shawn enjoys frequent visits back to his home province to visit family and friends.
-He lives in Ladner with his partner and their cat Niles, and in his spare time enjoys hiking, snowshoeing, gardening, travelling and reading.
+He lives in Ladner with his partner and their cats Niles and Martino, and in his spare time enjoys hiking, snowshoeing, gardening, travelling and reading.

 Vice President